Medical technology advancements result in better diagnosis and patient care—often, saving lives.

 Xenex Ultraviolet Robot

-The Xenex robot disinfects hospital areas.
+The Xenex robot is a machine used to disinfect hospital rooms.
 After medical providers leave the room, the Xenex wheels into an infected area and emits an ultraviolet light.
 The light damages bacteria by penetrating the cell wall, destroying DNA and preventing germs from spreading.
 The UV-C light can kill pathogens such as Ebola, measles, VRE, c. difficile, MRSA and mold.

 As the lines between medicine and technology continue to blur, Keck Medicine of USC is at the forefront, inventing, refining and finding new ways to diagnose disease and improve patient care.